About Azure DNS

 DNS domains in Azure DNS are hosted on the Azure global network of DNS name servers.
 This system uses Anycast networking so that each DNS query is answered by the closest available DNS server.
 Azure DNS provides fast performance and high availability for your domain.

 Azure DNS is based on Azure Resource Manager.
-Azure DNS benefits from Resource Manager features such as role-based access control, audit logs, and resource locking.
+Azure DNS benefits from Resource Manager features such as Azure role-based access control, audit logs, and resource locking.
 You can manage domains and records via the Azure portal, Azure PowerShell cmdlets, and the cross-platform Azure CLI.
 Applications that require automatic DNS management can integrate with the service via the REST API and SDKs.

 How much does Azure DNS cost?